The following information must be present on the label:

 Further information on EU import regulations for wine can be also found on the U.S. Mission to the European Union website.

 Value Added Tax (VAT) is an indirect tax on goods and services which is borne by the end consumer and applied to the value added at each stage of the supply chain.
-In the Czech Republic, it is called daň z přidané hodnoty.

-Embassy of the Czech Republic, Washington, D.C.
+Embassy of Ireland, Washington, D.C.

 The information in this guide was obtained from external sources, including the websites of various governmental agencies and organizations, direct contact with those agencies and organizations, and from Foreign Agricultural Service (FAS) Attaché reports.
 Consequently, the accuracy of this information depends upon the accuracy of the sources.